BrunoArsioli/1CGH_Catalogue/README.md

 - **525 sources** experiencing moderate to severe gamma-ray attenuation in the largest energy bin, corresponding to an EBL optical depth of tau > 0.1.
 - **62 new gamma-ray detections**, previously unreported in Fermi-LAT catalogues.

-This **preliminary version** serves as a first step to make the dataset publicly accessible for the research community, providing an opportunity for initial exploration and further collaborations.
 The catalogue includes extensive metadata, such as:

 - **Source names, coordinates (R.A. and Dec.)**, and **detection significance (TS values)**.
 - **Photon data** for the highest energy bins, including the **mean energy of the four highest-energy photons** associated with each source.